antimatter-studios/docker-proxy/README.md

-# docker-dev-tools-proxy
+# docker-proxy
-A docker monitoring nginx proxy which self configures servers and upstreams based on docker container configurations
+A docker monitoring nginx based reverse proxy which self configures servers and upstreams based on docker container configurations

 The project started as a fork of the popular nginx-proxy project.
 But has since diverged so much that the goal now is to eventually reach feature parity with the original project whilst superceding it